Offering 0pen and Honest Professional Advice

 The feature of the present is that it is associated with certainty.
 The future is unknown.
 Promised educational reform does not necessarily mean it will be delivered.
 Education has a history of promised educational improvements that have not delivered as Dylan Wiliam (2011) cites.

-This the curriculum aims and objectives for English xx primary school:-
+This the curriculum aims and objectives for an English primary school:-

 deeper learning by providing contextualised opportunities for pupils to develop